cosmoharrigan/minecraft-dataset-generation/README.md

 ## Overview
 The files needed to generate the Minecraft dataset are provided here.

-The world uses one chunk, which is 16x16 blocks wide by 256 blocks high.

 ## Contents
 * **make-hdf5** - Jupyter notebook.
 After capturing Minecraft screenshots into **png** files, this utility produces an HDF5 datafile from them.
 Includes examples of how to create and how to read the HDF5 datafile.